 For those people who prefer using their email account with Outlook, Thunderbird, Apple Mail, or another third-party client; the availability of both PGP encryption and S/MIME means that you will be able to use this email provider to send secure E2EE on your emails.

-One thing worth bearing in mind is that as it stands the webmail client is not open source.
+One thing worth bearing in mind is that, as it stands, the webmail client is not open source.
 This may put diehard privacy and security advocates off the service.
-However, Runbox 7 which is currently in Beta, is going to have PGP baked and it is claimed that it will be open source.
+However, Runbox 7 which is currently in Beta, is going to have PGP baked in, and it is claimed that it will be open source.

 An easy-to-use provider with useful browser-based webmail – as long as you don't mind following guides to get PGP encryption up and running with Mailvelope or a separate standalone client.

-With all that said, Runbox is pricier than some of its competitors, and, many of those providers come with a lot more features baked in.
+With all that said, Runbox is pricier than some of its competitors, and many of those providers come with more features baked in.
 So, depending on your needs, you may be better off looking around for something else.